 This procedure is the mechanism for customers to raise concerns or complaints about Velocity services.
 The aim is to prevent unnecessary delay whilst ensuring a full and fair assessment of the particular circumstances of an individual complaint.

 A formal complaints procedure should be a last resort in the search for a solution to a problem.
-Before using the Complaints Procedure, the customer should raise the issue with their Velocity and resolve informally.
+Before using the Complaints Procedure, the customer should raise the issue with their Velocity and attempt to resolve informally.